OFFRE LISEUSES

 Résumé

-In this splendid book, one of America's masters of nonfiction takes us home--into Hometown, U. S. A., the town of Northampton, Massachusetts, and into the extraordinary, and the ordinary, lives that people live there.
+S. A., the town of Northampton, Massachusetts.
 As Tracy Kidder reveals how, beneath its amiable surface, a small town is a place of startling complexity, he also explores what it takes to make a modern small city a success story.
 Weaving together compelling stories of individual lives, delving into a rich and varied past, moving among all the levels of Northampton's social hierarchy, Kidder reveals the sheer abundance of life contained within a town's narrow boundaries.

 Does the kind of small town that many Americans came from, and long for, still exist?
 Kidder says yes, although not quite in the form we may imagine.
-A book about civilization in microcosm, Home Town makes us marvel afresh at the wonder of individuality, creativity, and civic order--how a disparate group of individuals can find common cause and a code of values that transforms a place into a home.
+A book about civilization in microcosm, Home Town makes us marvel afresh at the wonder of individuality, creativity, and civic order-how a disparate group of individuals can find common cause and a code of values that transforms a place into a home.
+And this book makes you feel you live there.

-In this splendid book, one of America's masters of nonfiction takes us home--into Hometown, U. S. A., the town of Northampton, Massachusetts, and into the extraordinary, and the ordinary, lives that people live there.
+S. A., the town of Northampton, Massachusetts.
 As Tracy Kidder reveals how, beneath its amiable surface, a small town is a place of startling complexity, he also explores what it takes to make a modern small city a success story.
 Weaving together compelling stories of individual lives, delving into a rich and varied past, moving among all the levels of Northampton's social hierarchy, Kidder reveals the sheer abundance of life contained within a town's narrow boundaries.

 Does the kind of small town that many Americans came from, and long for, still exist?
 Kidder says yes, although not quite in the form we may imagine.
-A book about civilization in microcosm, Home Town makes us marvel afresh at the wonder of individuality, creativity, and civic order--how a disparate group of individuals can find common cause and a code of values that transforms a place into a home.
+A book about civilization in microcosm, Home Town makes us marvel afresh at the wonder of individuality, creativity, and civic order-how a disparate group of individuals can find common cause and a code of values that transforms a place into a home.
+And this book makes you feel you live there.